 Expert Reviews

-Understanding Transect's Expert Review Process
+Understanding Transect's Expert Review process.

 What is an Expert Review?

 Transect's Expert Reviews verify the species' habitat characteristics, regulations and permits, and concern level conclusions made in a report.
 While Transect's technology automates much of the data analysis, there are certain nuances that require human expertise.
-Expert Reviews bridge this gap, providing an extra layer of confidence in your report's accuracy.

 Transect's Specialists will conduct these reviews to verify the following information: